wangyePHD/OmniStyle/README.md

   </a>
 </p>

+**This repository is no longer maintained.
+All code, model weights, and other related information have been moved to [StyleX-Research repository](https://github.com/StyleX-Research/OmniStyle).**
 ---

 🤖 <strong>OmniStyle</strong> is the first end-to-end style transfer framework based on the Diffusion Transformer (DiT) architecture, achieving high-quality 1K-resolution stylization by leveraging the large-scale, filtered OmniStyle-1M dataset.
 It supports both instruction- and image-guided stylization, enabling efficient and versatile style transfer across diverse styles.